Scholars Online Science Policies

 We'll try to call on you in turn; we sometimes get to questions before comments, so don't get too fretful if we appear to take these out of order.
 We also make mistakes sometimes.
 Be patient.

-6. Don't use twitter or IRC abbreviations or contracted spellings when answering a question or making a formal comment.
+6. Do not use twitter or texting abbreviations or contracted spellings when answering a question or making a formal comment.
 Not everyone understands the abbreviations, but even more important is the fact that we are trying to develop your ability to write clearly and concisely, precisely and correctly.
 While you'll probably write tangled sentences and make grammatical mistakes once in a while in the heat of the discussion (we do ourselves from time to time!), do try to at least pay attention to your text editor spelling checker to avoid confusion.

 7. Just because of the way we talk here, and because we can't see when someone has stopped typing, it is helpful if we observe the following rules:

-• When you are done entering a multi-line input, say so with "Done" or some other terminal remark.
+• When you are entering a multi-line input, use two forward arrows (">>") to indicate that you have a continuation, and then say so with "Done" or some other terminal remark so we know that you are finished.

 • Don't write a couple of words and then hit carriage return just to write a few more words (at least, don't do this on purpose...).
 It is frustrating and distracting to see half a thought per line.